SIGSEGV111/stdin2sql/README.md

 ## SECURITY

-* Input lines are passed via parameter binding when `$1` is used, preventing SQL injection in that mode.
+* Input lines are passed via parameter `$1`, preventing SQL injection.
-* When no placeholder is present, the SQL is executed verbatim; avoid concatenating untrusted data into such statements.

 ## SEE ALSO